Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-The defective QD structures reveal an immediate difference in surface reconstruction between InP and GaP, exemplified in Figures 3a and 3b.
+The defective QD structures reveal an immediate difference in surface reconstruction between InP and GaP (Figure 3a,b).
 While GaP is relatively rigid with little reconstruction after defect induction, InP reconstructs heavily both in the immediate vicinity of the defect and further afield.
 Representative of all QDs studied here, we use the smaller tetrahedral QD in Figure 3 as a particularly clear example of this effect.
-Degree of reconstruction can be quantitatively measured though reorganization energies, which we find to be over three times larger on average in InP than in GaP (SI, Section III.I).
-We hypothesize the origin of this contrast to be In’s greater affinity for anionic ligands than Ga, due to its lower electronegativity.
-However, we note that the observed trends in reconstruction still hold when Cl ligands are employed instead of F (SI, Section III.II).
-These results are supported by prior experimental findings for InGaP, where Ga is found to reside disproportionately at the surface, and In to Ga substitution is found to be thermodynamically favorable, increasing QD stability and narrowing X-ray peaks \cite{lebedev_comparison_2016,hudson_synthesis_2022}.
+Degree of reconstruction can be quantitatively measured though reorganization energies, which we find to be over three times larger on average in InP than in GaP (SI III.I).
+We hypothesize the origin of this contrast to be In’s stronger, more ionic bonds with anionic ligands than Ga, due to In's lower electronegativity.
+We note that the observed trends in reconstruction still hold when Cl ligands are employed instead of F (SI III.II).
+These results are supported by prior experimental findings for InGaP, where Ga is found to reside disproportionately at the surface, and In-to-Ga substitution is found to be thermodynamically favorable, increasing QD stability and narrowing X-ray peaks \cite{lebedev_comparison_2016,hudson_synthesis_2022}.